The Out-of-Towners (album)

-The Out-of-Towners is a live album by the jazz trio of Keith Jarrett, Gary Peacock, and Jack DeJohnette, recorded in July 2001 at the Bavarian State Opera in Munich and released by ECM Records in August 2004.
+The Out-of-Towners is a live album by American jazz pianist Keith Jarrett recorded at the Bavarian State Opera in Munich on July 28, 2001 and released by ECM on August 30, 2004.
+Jarrett's trio—the Standards trio—features rhythm section Gary Peacock and Jack DeJohnette.

-Summer 2001 tour
+Background

 The Out-of-Towners was recorded during the "Standards Trio" Summer 2001 European tour which had eight dates, mostly in France.
 An earlier date on the tour, recorded at the Montreux Jazz Festival, produced the 2007 album My Foolish Heart.